-International drug trafficking is a major issue of the global public agenda and as such is considered a crime of the powerful (Barack, 2015).
-It is a dynamic phenomenon shaped and transformed by definitions coined in international anti-drug policies.
-In the latter part of the 20th century, institutional, academic, and international addresses concerning this matter considered production, trafficking, and distribution of drugs as a criminal value chain governed by cartels.
-Consequently, international anti-drug policies held at its core the long-prescribed remedy of internationally coordinating law enforcement efforts to dismantle these alleged cartels.
+International drug trafficking and transnational crime in general are major issues in the global public agenda and as such is considered a crime of the powerful (Barack, 2015).
+It is a dynamic phenomenon shaped and transformed by definitions coined in international antidrug and transnational crime policies.
+In the latter part of the 20th century, institutional, academic, and international addresses concerning this matter considered production, trafficking, and distribution of drugs and other transnational criminal activities as value chain governed by cartels, and international policies designed to fight them held at their core the long-prescribed remedy of internationally coordinating law enforcement efforts to dismantle these alleged cartels.

-Already in the 90s, several authors questioned the presence of criminal structures resembling cartels in the international drug trafficking business.
+Since the 90s, several authors questioned the presence of criminal structures resembling cartels in the international drug trafficking and other transnational criminal business.
 Coming from different places, their conclusions converged.
-Astorga (1995; 1996) and Thoumi (1994), on the one hand, based their discussions on a common use of the notion of cartel, understood as a pre-agreement between several economic units to avoid mutual competition by colluding to regulate the production, sale, and prices in a certain business.
+Astorga (1995; 1996) and Thoumi

+(1994), on the one hand, based their discussions on a common use of the notion of cartel, understood as a pre-agreement between several economic units to avoid mutual competition by colluding to regulate the production, sale, and prices in a certain business.
 Silva-García (1997), based his challenge on the definition of a cartel referred to as an organization that holds monopolistic control over the processes of production, distribution and sales of a product or service.
 This article adopts the use of this term in the latter sense for three reasons.
 First, it clearly coincides with the meaning attributed to the term in early official U.S policy documents that coined the term to describe and frame the problem of international drug trafficking.
-Second, both in Colombia and Mexico, competing so-called drug cartels during the 1980's and 1990's were far from making pacts to regulate competition among themselves, and instead were engaged in fierce internecine fights to annihilate each other.
+Second, both in Colombia and Mexico, competing so-called drug cartels during the 1980's and 1990's were not prone to agreeing pacts to regulate competition among themselves, and instead were engaged in fierce internecine fights to annihilate each other.
 Third, because government and law enforcement agencies permanently presented these cartels as monolithic hierarchical structures with a cadre of managers under the command of a boss, and not as business units working in collusive networks.

 The mere existence of two rival cartels (Medellín and Cali) in Colombia during the 1980's and 1990's refuted any characterization of these competing criminal structures as cartels (Thoumi, 1994).
-Besides, illicit businesses under permanent pressure by law enforcement agencies are hardly able to acquire the formal, stable, and permanent structure of a rigid organizational hierarchy of cartels as portrayed by political and law enforcement leaders as well as by the media (Krauthausen & Sarmiento, 1991).
+Besides, illicit businesses under permanent pressure by law enforcement agencies are hardly able to acquire the formal, stable, and permanent structure of a rigid organizational hierarchy of cartels as portraved by political and law enforcement leaders as well as by the media (Krauthausen & Sarmiento, 1991).
 Likewise, the continuity of the drug trafficking business even after killing Pablo Escobar and taking down the Rodríguez Orejuela brothers' ring in the early and mid-1990's, evidently shows that there was no monopolistic control of international drug trafficking in their time (Silva-García, 1997).
-Cocaine prices remained stable in the U.S. after the liquidation of these two groups, as shown in a report about cocaine street prices between 1981 and 2003 in major U.S. cities providing evidence that there were no cartels centrally controlling international cocaine traffic, nor were there any shortages of supplies in terminal markets run by tens of hundreds of operators (Walsh, 2008).
+Cocaine prices remained stable in the U.S. after these two groups were taken down, as shown in a report about cocaine street prices between 1981 and 2003 in major U.S. cities providing evidence that there were no cartels centrally controlling international cocaine traffic, nor were there any shortages of supplies in terminal markets run by tens of hundreds of operators (Walsh, 2008).